Centaurea macrocephala

-Centaurea macrocephala is a species of flowering plant in the family Asteraceae, and a member of the thistle tribe, Cynareae.
+Centaurea macrocephala is a species of flowering plant in the family Asteraceae, and a member of the thistle tribe, Cardueae (Cynareae).
 It has many common names, including bighead knapweed, big yellow centaurea, lemon fluff, yellow bachelor's button, yellow hardhat, and Armenian basketflower.

 This plant is native to the Caucasus.
 It is known throughout much of the world as an introduced species and sometimes a noxious weed.
 It is a popular garden plant, and is widely available for cultivation as an ornamental.

 Description

 This herbaceous perennial bears mostly unbranched stems reaching up to 170 cm tall.
 The leaves are variable in shape and size.
 Those near the base have oval blades borne on petioles and those higher on the plant have shorter, narrower blades.
 The flower heads are solitary atop the stems and have arrays of small leaves around the bases.
 The heads are 2.5 to 3.5 cm wide.
 The somewhat rounded head is covered in layers of phyllaries with fringed tips and sometimes spines.
 The head contains many yellow florets.
 The fruit, including its pappus, can be well over one centimeter long.